jdkandersson/OpenAlchemy/docs/source/technical_details/column_modifiers.rst

 Note that the following restrictions apply for :samp:`x-kwargs`:

+* the value must be an object,
-* the key must be a string,
+* the keys of the object must be strings,
 * keys cannot be:

     * :samp:`nullable`,